AmbientServices/AmbientServices/README.md

     /// <param name="email">The email of the user to be deleted.</param>
     public static async Task DeleteUser(string email)
     {
-        string userKey = "User-" + email;
+        string userKey = nameof(User) + "-" + email;
         User.Delete(email);
-        await AmbientCache?.Remove<User>(false, userKey);
+        await Cache.Remove<User>(false, userKey);
     }
 }
 ```
-### Default Implementation
+### Default Provider
-The default implementation provides a small local-only cache using a very simple implementation.
+The default provider has a small local-only cache using a very simple implementation.

 ## AmbientLogger

 The ambient logger interface abstracts a simple logging system of the type that is universally applicable.
-Log messages are classified by level, an associated class type, and a specified category.
-In some implementations, these may be used to filter what is actually logged.
+The provider implementation simply receives strings to log and flushes them when called.

+Logging should never affect control flow or results.
+The only side-effect should be transparent to the caller.
+Every user and implementor should understand this implied part of the logging interface contract.

+### Helpers

+The ```AmbientLogger<TOWNER>``` generic class provides a wrapper of the ambient cache that attaches the owner type, a severity level, and a category to each message and filters them according to settings from the ambient or specified settings.
+Overloads that take a message-generating lambda are also provided.
+These overloads should be used when generating the log message from the provided input data is expensive and the caller wants to avoid that expense when the message is going to be filtered anyway.

+### Settings

+AmbientLogger-Format: A format string that controls what entries in the log look like where {0} is the entry time, {1} is the level, {2} is the log owner type, {3} is the category, and {4} is the message.
+Default is {0:yyMMdd HHmmss.fff} [{1}:{2}]{3}{4}.
+AmbientLogFilter-LogLevel: the AmbientLogLevel above which logs will be filtered (entries at this level and below will be logged).
+Default is Information.
+AmbientLogFilter-TypeAllow: A regular expression indicating which type(s) are allowed to be logged.
+Default is null, meaning all types are allowed.
+AmbientLogFilter-TypeBlock: A regular expression indicating which type(s) should be blocked from being logged.
+Default is null, meaning no types should be blocked.
+AmbientLogFilter-CategoryAllow: A regular expression indicating which categorie(s) are allowed to be logged.
+Default is null, meaning all categories are allowed.
+AmbientLogFilter-CategoryBlock: A regular expression indicating which categorie(s) should be blocked from being logged.
+Default is null, meaning no categories should be blocked.

 ### Sample
 [//]: # (AmbientLoggerSample)